protogarden/pegasus-mini/docs/source/apriltag_feature.rst

     python3 install_requirements.py
     source ~/.bashrc

-You now need to tell the Pegasus-Mini Apriltag package which tag family to look for, as well as their corresponding tag ID's.
+You now need to tell the Pegasus-Mini Apriltag package which tag family to look for, corresponding tag ID's and there respective sizes (m).
 This can be done in the settings.yaml and tags.yaml files found in the /apriltag_ros/config directory.

 .. image:: /images/apriltag/tag_36h11.png
     :align: center